Ali Keda

-Ali Abdulrahman Keda (علي عبد الرحمن كدة; born 1973) is a Syrian politician and engineer who is currently serving as the Assistant Secretary-General of the Presidency for Cabinet Affairs since 2025.
+Ali Abdulrahman Keda (علي عبد الرحمن كدة; born 1973) is a Syrian politician, engineer, and former rebel who has been serving as the Assistant Secretary-General to the Presidency for the Cabinet Affairs since 2025.
 He previously served as Minister of Interior in the Syrian caretaker government from 2024 to 2025, and as the fourth Prime Minister of the Syrian Salvation Government from 2019 to 2024.

 Early life

 Keda was born in Harbanoush, a village in Idlib Governorate, in 1973.
 He obtained degrees in electrical engineering from the University of Aleppo and military engineering from a state military academy.
 He then enlisted in the Syrian military, serving as a technician at al-Nayrab military airbase in Aleppo Governorate and being promoted to the rank of lieutenant colonel.
 In March 2011, at the onset of the Syrian civil war, Keda defected from the military before rejoining six months later.
 He was arrested and again defected in 2012 after his release.

 Keda allegedly served as the deputy head of the Army of Conquest's security department.
 After its dissolution, he served as a security official with the Sham Legion before resigning.
 He then worked for the Free Police, but was dismissed after joining the Salvation Government.